kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 $ docker push _username_/_image_
 ```

 > In the future, the material will use the offered applications in the commands.
-Follow along by changing the image to your application
+Follow along by changing the image to your application.

 Now we're finally ready to deploy our first app into Kubernetes!